Web Summit to Slush: How Startup Events Ignite Capital and Culture

 Helsinki’s Slush: Bootstrap to Scale

 Originating as a student meetup, Slush now funnels raw ideas into €15M+ seed funding via its “100 Pitches” marathon, with a 55% follow-on rate.
-“We turn grit into expandable ventures,” says Liisa Väisänen, Head of Programs at Slush.
+“We turn grit into scalable ventures,” says Liisa Väisänen, Head of Programs at Slush.

 TechCrunch Disrupt: Silicon Valley’s Unicorn Incubator